 Crime Scene Neanderthal is a game supporting the American Museum of Natural History‘s Hall of Human Origins.
 Players take on the role of detectives who have been hired to identify remains found at a construction site.
-To do so they use the exhibits in the Hall to distinguish between human, neanderthal, and other artifacts.
+To do so they use the exhibits in the Hall to distinguish between human, neanderthal, and other artifacts, with a set of minigames as their guide.

 Beyond the surveys, I used Google Analytics to establish which of Crime Scene Neanderthal‘s minigames were most popular and to determine how Museum guests moved through the app.
 That information gave valuable context to the survey data, and helped me assess.
 Ultimately I created a comprehensive assessment of the app from both the educational and usability perspectives.